 - The soundbar should not be placed on glass, polished wood, or other smooth surfaces.
 The vibrations from the soundbar can cause the soundbar to vibrate and move in dangerous ways.
 For more excellent stability and support, it is recommended that you don’t place the soundbar directly on your table.
 Instead, use a rubber mat.

-- You should also avoid placing your soundbar on varnished or delicate furniture.
+- You should also avoid placing soundbar on varnished or delicate furniture.
 This could cause damage.
 Place the soundbar onto the rubber sheet.

 - No matter if the soundbar is located below or above your TV’s, ensure that it aligns properly with your TV.
 It should be placed in a way that is the same length as your television.
 If it is longer than the TV’s screen width, ensure it extends to the same extent on both sides.
-This center alignment ensures that audio and picture come from the same spatial point source, precisely as the cinema engineer intended.
+This center alignment ensures that the audio system and picture come from the same spatial point source, precisely as the cinema engineer intended.

 - Ensure you are at least 3 m (300 cm) from the audio device for optimal surround sound effects.
 The ideal distance is between 5 and 8 meters (500-800 cm).
 Wireless soundbars should be placed closer to the TV to avoid video-audio latency problems.

 - Although stands can be helpful, it is best to mount the TV and soundbar on the wall.
 Mounting equipment is not necessary.
-Make sure that the TV and soundbar are on the same stand or separate stands.
+Make sure that the flat-screen TV and soundbar are on the same stand or separate stands.

-- Your soundbar should not be hidden behind the TV.
+- Your soundbar should not be hidden behind a TV.
 Hide unsightly wires if they are the problem.
 A Bluetooth soundbar is a better option than hiding wires.
 Hidden soundbars can cause audio problems as well as make it difficult to adjust its settings.

 - You should also ensure that your soundbar is not placed behind your sofa or on your lap.
 Your couch could block the soundbar’s audio.
 Soundbars should be placed in front of the viewer, not behind them.

 - The soundbar should not be placed on the ground.
 It will ruin the audio experience.
-You can mount soundbars on a platform or raised surface if you don’t have the space to mount it.
+You can mount soundbars on a platform or raised surface if you don’t have the space to mount them.